Kenneth Copeland: Personal life

 Copeland has been married three times.
-His first marriage was to Ivy Bodiford in October 1955.
+His first marriage was to Ivy Bodiford (July 5, 1937 – June 20, 2022) in October 1955.
 They had one child, and divorced in 1958.
-He was then married to Cynthia Davis from 1958 to 1961.
+He then married Cynthia Davis in 1958, divorcing in 1961.

-Copeland married Gloria (née Neece) in 1963.
+Copeland married Gloria Neece (born February 12, 1942) in 1963.
 They are the parents of John Copeland and Kellie Copeland.
 Gloria co-hosts the ministry's flagship broadcast, The Believer's Voice of Victory, alongside her husband.

 Kellie preaches throughout the United States, as does Copeland's daughter Terri, who also preaches at Eagle Mountain International Church, which is pastored by her husband George Pearsons.

 Copeland has amassed significant wealth during his career and has referred to himself as a "very wealthy man".
 The Houston Chronicle referred to him as the wealthiest pastor in America, allegedly having a net worth of $750 million in 2021.
 As of 2024, Copeland's net worth was estimated to be $300 million.
+Copeland's use of private jets, luxury cars and lavish houses has been widely criticized, having been featured on a 2015 episode of Last Week Tonight with John Oliver where John Oliver criticized the Copelands for using tax laws to live in a $6.3 million mansion as the parsonage allowance for their home is not subject to income taxes, for using church donations to buy a $20 million jet that was used for trips to a ski resort and a private game ranch, and for promotion of healing through faith and skepticism of medicine.

+In April 2026, Copeland appeared on a podcast hosted by Bryce Crawford, an Evangelical social media influencer.
+Copeland spoke about his upbringing, the growth of his ministry, and the topic of prosperity gospel.
+Prior to this, Copeland had not participated in a scheduled sit-down interview in over fifteen years.